carlonicora/RAW/RAW.md

 ### Critical Roll

 Every time a natural 1 or a natural 20 are rolled, the roll is considered critical.
 A natural 1 will remove 20 points from the character ability value.
-A natural 20 will add 40 points to it.
+A natural 20 will add 20 points to it.

 | Ability Score | Roll | Total | Successes |
 | ------------- | ---- | ----- | --------- |
 | 35            | 10   | 45    | 2         |
 | 35            | 1    | 15    | 0         |
 | 35            | 20   | 75    | 3         |

-### Untrained actions

-In addition to a list of abilities, RAW uses the idea of traits.
-Each character is defined by three traits: body, mind and spirit.
-These traits determine the starting point of each ability.
-If a character is not trained in a specific ability, instead of using their ability value, they will use their trait value and they will have the possibility to become proficient in that ability.

 ### Combat